lightning/bolts/05-onchain.md

       - MUST handle HTLCs offered by the remote node as specified in [HTLC Output Handling: Remote Commitment, Remote Offers](#htlc-output-handling-remote-commitment-remote-offers)
     - otherwise (it is NOT able to handle the broadcast for some reason):
-      - MUST send a warning regarding lost funds.
+      - MUST inform the user of potentially lost funds.

 ## Rationale